-As a relief for taxpayers to help cope with Covid-19, FM Nirmala Sitharaman with the Income Tax Department, CBDT, and Finance Ministry announced the second wave of Direct Tax due date extension on 24th June 2020.
+As a relief for taxpayers to help cope with Covid-19, FM Nirmala Sitharaman with the Income Tax Department, CBDT, and Finance Ministry announced another wave Direct Tax due date extension on 30th December 2020.

 The Finance Ministry had initially announced the due date extension on 31st March 2020.
-Let’s have a look at the due dates that are extended in the second wave.
+Let’s have a look at the due dates that have been extended.

 Income Tax Due Date Extension 2.0